Super easy towel beach bag sewing tutorial

-My towel bag tutorial is for a large beach bag that is super, super simple to make if you don’t want to make your tote lined as I did; totally optional.
-I wanted to add lining to mine only because I really really liked the fabric I used for the lining and just wanted to add a pop of color to my tote bag.
+My tutorial is for a large DIY beach bag that is super, super simple to make if you don’t want to make your tote lined as I did; totally optional.
+I wanted to add lining to my towel bag only because I really really liked the fabric I used for the lining and just wanted to add a pop of color to my tote bag.
 The fabric is from a pillowcase and I’ve sewn the lining to peak out a little all the way along the opening of the bag.
 Isn’t it cute like that?